mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2015-10-07-virtualization-with-kvm.md

 {% endhighlight %}

 The resulting image can be imported to be managed under libvirt using either `virt-install` or VMM.
+A third method is to create a domain xml file manually and use the virsh commands (see section [Managing Guests](#kvm-management)) to define the virtual machine.

+####With virt-install

+The `virt-install` command can be used to create new or to import existing virtual machines.
+The following command creates a new image and installs a system on it.
+Note the size in the `--disk` argument and the installation media specified using the `--cdrom` argument.
+The disk location must point to a directory that belongs to a storage pool.

+{% highlight bash %}
+virt-install --name <guest name> --ram <memory in megabytes> --vcpus <no of cpus>
+  --network bridge=br0,model=virtio[,mac=<predefined mac address>] --os-type=linux --os-variant=ubuntutrusty
+  --disk path=<path-to-disk-image>.img,bus=virtio,format=qcow2,size=<disk size in GB>
+  --cdrom=<path-to-installation-media>.iso
+{% endhighlight %}

+In a headless environment, you need to connect to the guest with a VNC client after starting the installation:

+- Add the following parameters to the `virt-install` command: `--graphics vnc,listen=0.0.0.0,port=59XX,password=<pwd>` where 59XX is the tcp port number for a vnc display (e.g. 5902 for display no. 2)
+- Connect to TCP port 59XX of the host machine (e.g. 5902) with a vnc viewer and supply the specified password to complete the installation.

+The following command imports an existing disk image.
+The `--import` switch skips installation phase and the `--noautoconsole` switch prevents the command from automatically connecting to terminal or vnc display.
+Note also that there is no disk size specified for the `--disk` parameter.

+{% highlight bash %}
+virt-install --name <guest name> --ram <memory in megabytes> --vcpus <no of cpus>
+  --network bridge=br0,model=virtio[,mac=<predefined mac address>] --os-type=linux --os-variant=ubuntutrusty
+  --disk path=<path-to-disk-image>.img,bus=virtio,format=qcow2
+  --import
+  --noautoconsole
+{% endhighlight %}

+The `--os-type` and `--os-variant` parameters can be used to set some useful default settings for the VM.
+The supported OS Type values in VMM are Generic, Linux, Other, Solaris, UNIX and Windows.
+I haven't seen these documented elsewhere.
+The available OS Variants can be listed by running the command `virt-install --os-variant list`.
+The `--os-type` parameter is not required if `--os-variant` is used.

+For example, to install Windows Server 2012 R2:

+{% highlight bash %}
+virt-install --name WindowsServer1 --ram 2048 --vcpus 2
+   --network bridge=br0,model=e1000
+   --os-variant=win2k8
+   --disk path=<path-to-disk>.img,bus=sata,format=qcow2,size=10
+   --cdrom=<path-to-windows_server_2012_r2_x64_dvd>.iso
+{% endhighlight %}

+For linux guests, the ttyconsole should be automatically created, check with `virsh ttyconsole <guest name>`.

+The newly created VM should show up in both `virsh list --all` and VMM.

+You can use the `--nographics` option to open the guest console directly in the terminal if the guest OS supports it (exit terminal mode with Ctrl-A X).

 ####With VMM (virt-manager)